danielrindunica/kubeword/README.md

 Follow these instructions to effectively use kubeword:

-1. **Getting Started:** You can achive with this project a Wordpress Blog that is hosted in GKE - Google Kubernetes Engine.
+1. **Getting Started:** You can achieve with this project a Wordpress Blog that is hosted in GKE - Google Kubernetes Engine.
 To take fully advantage of the project you can tweak it to your personal likings.

 2. **Step-by-Step Guide:** Hot to enable SSL on my Blog.